18 Million Lives Saved

 PEPFAR has maintained strong bipartisan support across three U.S. presidents and from nine U.S. congresses.
 In December 2018, the PEPFAR Extension Act of 2018 was signed into law to extend provisions of the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 for an additional five years through 2023.
 PEPFAR’s lifesaving work is enabled through the U.S. government’s unwavering commitment to the program and the American people’s compassion and generosity, as PEPFAR ensures every U.S. taxpayer dollar is optimally focused for impact.

 Results and Impact

 Over the past 16 years, PEPFAR has had remarkable lifesaving results.
-As of September 30, 2018, PEPFAR supported lifesaving antiretroviral treatment (ART) for more than 14.6 million people, including more than 700,000 children, helping secure the health and welfare of the family.
-PEPFAR has enabled more than 2.4 million babies to be born HIV-free to mothers living with HIV.
-The program has provided critical care and support for 6.8 million orphans, vulnerable children, and their caregivers so they can survive and thrive.
+As of September 30, 2018, PEPFAR supported lifesaving antiretroviral treatment (ART) for nearly 15.7 million people, including almost 700,000 children, helping secure the health and welfare of the family.
+PEPFAR has enabled more than 2.6 million babies to be born HIV-free to mothers living with HIV.
+The program has provided critical care and support for 6.3 million orphans, vulnerable children, and their caregivers so they can survive and thrive.

-PEPFAR has helped prevent HIV infection in men and boys, including by supporting nearly 18.9 million voluntary medical male circumcisions in eastern and southern Africa.
-Through the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, new HIV diagnoses among adolescent girls and young women declined by over 25 percent in greater than 60 percent of its intervention regions in ten countries; 85 percent of these regions showed additional declines in fiscal year 2018.
+PEPFAR has helped prevent HIV infection in men and boys, including by supporting 22.8 million voluntary medical male circumcisions in eastern and southern Africa.
+Through the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, new HIV diagnoses among adolescent girls and young women declined by 25 percent or more in nearly all of the regions implementing DREAMS across 10 high-burden African countries.

 Next: Policies >>